Black Friday is Coming, Happy Christmas!

 The shopping cart abandonment rate for online retailers in 2016 was around 67% (Baymard Institute).
 Reasons for cart abandonment are:

-- Site wanted me to create an account;
+- The site wanted me to create an account;

 - Couldn’t see the total cost of order upfront.